Permissionless-Software-Foundation/bch-dex/dev-docs/README.md

 ## Writing to the Global Database

-Adding data to the global P2WDB is a result of the interaction between tor-list-frontend and the P2WDB. tor-list-api is not involved.
+Adding data to the global P2WDB is a result of the interaction between the _Client_ and the P2WDB. `ipfs-swap-service` is not involved.
+The [p2wdb npm library](https://www.npmjs.com/package/p2wdb) can be leveraged for easy reading and writing to the P2WDB.

 Writing data follows these steps: